philippgs/uibk_hpc_23/proseminar/03/readme.md

 - Illustrate the data in appropriate figures and discuss them.
 What can you observe?
 - Measure and illustrate one domain-specific and one domain-inspecific performance metric.
 What can you observe?
 - How can you verify the correctness of your applications?
-- Insert the (absolute) scalability for 96 cores for a problem size of your choice into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/18WIigEWPM3htroCkLbLoiVKf2x4J2PtxDbtuYUPTRQQ/edit
+- Insert the wall times for the sequential version and for 96 cores for `N=768x768` and `T=N*100` into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/18WIigEWPM3htroCkLbLoiVKf2x4J2PtxDbtuYUPTRQQ/edit

 ## Exercise 2 (1.5 Points)